-Despite almost four thousand dead US servicemen and women, despite rising gas, despite world economic climate, the price of gas does not seem to be openly effecting us.
+Despite almost four thousand dead US servicemen and women, despite rising gas prices, despite the world economic climate, the price of gas does not seem to be openly effecting us.
 And drivers where I live aren’t slowing down.

 During World War Two, the American public knew it was in a war.
-People felt it.
+People felt it and responded in kind, because they had to, because they wanted to do their part.
 We rationed gas, food, metal and rubber.
 We installed dark drapes over the windows to keep the light in, fearing bombers and submarines on the prowl.
 We bought war bonds and volunteered to help, as need arose.
 Do you feel like we’re in a war?

 Memorial Day is set apart to honor those who have given of their lives in the service of their country.
 Do we remember sacrifice for country by burning more gas in bigger cars and trucks?
 How many more lives must be lost so we can commute so cheaply?
 But I digress.

-The concept of conservation, of saving must be completely alien to the American psyche.
+The concept of conservation, of saving gas is completely alien to the American psyche.
 Perhaps connecting a war for oil and our driving habits is too much of a stretch for us.
 The laws of supply and demand tell us that when you reduce the demand of a product, the cost will come down.
 Buy less, prices fall.
-Yet, we just cant seem to drive less or even slow down.
+Yet, we just can’t seem to drive less or even slow down.

-I titled this article a Simple Solution, but taking an idea and making it a reality simply isn’t that simple.
+I titled this article a Simple Step, but taking an idea and making it a reality simply isn’t that simple.
 If we can not collectively see the need to change, then how can we ever get past this?
-And you’re going to hate my solution.
+You’re going to hate my solution.
 Here it is.
 First, reduce highway speeds back to 55.
 Then enforce them.

 The concept of government making me do something is incredibly foreign to me.
-I cringe as I put it forward, but we’re just not willing to change of our own free will.
+I cringe as I put it forward, but we’re just not willing to change of our own.
 Even just enforcing current speed limits would save a ton of gas.
 The amount of fuel you burn doing 80 as opposed to 70 is huge.